phax/ph-oton/docs/README.md

 flyway.locations=filesystem:docs/flyway/postgresql
 ```

-## V1 and V2
+## V1, V2 and V3

 `V1__ph_oton_baseline.sql` creates the schema of ph-oton 10.3.x.
 `V2__long_running_job_add_job_type.sql` upgrades it to 10.4.0 by adding the
 `job_type` column to `long_running_job` plus its index.
+`V3__user_id_max_length.sql` upgrades it to 10.5.0 by widening every column
+that holds a user ID to 45 characters.

-Both scripts run in order, so there is nothing to choose:
+All scripts run in order, so there is nothing to choose:

 * **New installation** - point Flyway at the folder and run `flyway migrate`
   against the empty database.
-V1 and V2 are applied one after the other.
+V1, V2 and V3 are applied one after the other.
 * **Existing installation that was never managed by Flyway** - run
-  `flyway baseline -baselineVersion=1` against the existing schema first, so
+  `flyway baseline -baselineVersion=<n>` against the existing schema first,
-  that only V2 is applied to it.
+  where `<n>` is the version it already has: `1` for a ph-oton 10.3.x schema
+  and `2` for a 10.4.0 one.

 Job results that already exist keep an empty `job_type` and therefore never
 match a job type filter in
 `ILongRunningJobResultManager.forEachJobResult (String, Consumer)`.

+V3 changes the length of the columns only - no column is added, removed or
+renamed, and the nullability stays as it was, so existing data is preserved.
+It affects `audit.userid`, the `creationuserid` / `lastmoduserid` /
+`deleteuserid` of all four security tables, and - because
+`IUser.USER_ID_MAX_LENGTH` is `GlobalIDFactory.STRING_ID_MAX_LENGTH` (40) since
+10.5.0 and was 20 before - also `secuser.id` and `secusertoken.userid`, which
+would overflow otherwise. `long_running_job.id` is deliberately left at 40: it
+holds a persistent ID from `GlobalIDFactory`, not a user ID.

 ## Tables